Evil Deeds Never Go Unrewarded

 After a few days of dining out on her story of the Mini-mart she began to feel a bit guilty.

-Marge decided to go back, apologise for walking out with the items, pay for them, and if the boss was there, in the most damaging but polite way explain why she had done so.
+Marge decided to go back, apologise for walking out with the items and pay for them.
+If the boss was there, in the most damaging but polite way, Marge would explain why she had walked out without paying.